sukritsangvong/Hearts/README.md

 Rules:
 The player holding the 2 of clubs after the pass makes the opening lead.

-Each player must follow suit if possible.
+Each player must follows suit if possible.
 If a player is void of the suit led, a card of any other suit may be discarded.

-However, if a player has no clubs when the first trick is led, a heart (or the Queen of Spades) cannot be discarded.
+However, if a player has no clubs when the first trick is led, a heart (or the Queen of Spades) can be discarded.

 The highest card of the suit led wins a trick and the winner of that trick leads next.
 There is no trump suit.